jeffrifwald/es6-fiddle-web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Your pull request targets the `develop` branch.
 - [ ] Branch starts with either `fix/` or `feature/`
 - [ ] All new and existing tests pass the command `npm test`.
+- [ ] Any new files are included in the grunt tasks

 #### Type of Change
 - [ ] Small bug fix (non-breaking change which fixes an issue)